MicrosoftDocs/sdk-api/sdk-api-src/content/setupapi/nf-setupapi-setupdiopendeviceinfow.md

 ### -param DeviceInfoSet [in]

-A handle to the <a href="https://www.bing.com/search?q=device+information+set">device information set</a> to which <b>SetupDiOpenDeviceInfo</b> adds a device information element, if one does not already exist, for the device instance that is specified by <i>DeviceInstanceId</i>.
+A handle to the <a href="devinst.device_information_sets">device information set</a> to which <b>SetupDiOpenDeviceInfo</b> adds a device information element, if one does not already exist, for the device instance that is specified by <i>DeviceInstanceId</i>.

 ### -param DeviceInstanceId [in]